StyleSensei/minbuss-nu/README.md

 ## Apply for API-keys

-To get started with `Var är bussen?`, you will need to apply for for two API-keys from Trafiklab.
+To get started with `Min Buss.nu`, you will need to apply for for two API-keys from Trafiklab.
 You can get started immediately by following the guide on [Trafiklab](https://www.trafiklab.se/docs/getting-started/using-trafiklab/).
 For this project you will need one key for `GTFS Regional Realtime` and one key for `GTFS Regional Static Data`.
 Since we will ask for real-time data quite frequently, you will also need to upgrade the quota for GTFS Regional Realtime to silver.

 Next, you need to apply for a key from Google for the [Maps Javascript API](https://developers.google.com/maps/get-started#create-project).